Storage

 The parametric input is not applied for any field, but instead for allowing simplified dispatch on the individual storage behavior of a Storage node.
 As TimeStruct, and hence, EnergyModelsBase supports the inclusion of both representative periods and operational scenarios, it was the aim in the design to provide a reusable approach for calculating the level balances.
 The structure of the level balance calculation is explained on Storage level constraints while you can find the mathematical description in the Section Level constraints.

 We differentiate between Accumulating and Cyclic storage behaviors.
-The former allows for a net change of the storage level within a strategic period, while the latter requires a cyclic behavior for the level balance.
+The former allows for a net change of the storage level within an investment period, while the latter requires a cyclic behavior for the level balance.

 A single concrete type is included for Accumulating using AccumulatingEmissions.
 This type was introduced for ResourceEmit resources to represent a permanent storage node.
 It was initially utilized for CO₂ storage.